Northgate Theaters

 This short-lived theater opened in 1993 with six screens.
 It was a second-run venue.
 In its last two years of being open, it was showing first-run features, but that didn’t stop the theater from closing.
 The theater kept losing money because of the location it was in.

 This theater was located in the Northgate Shopping Center just down the street from the defunct Villa Park Cinema.
-In 2001, the theater closed and was transformed into a nightclub, which has itself since been shuttered.
+In January 2000, the theater was closed, and two years later, was converted into a nightclub, which itself only lasted a couple of years.
+It later became a banquet hall, and currently is home to the Brauerhouse, a live music venue and restaurant.

 Does anybody know why this theatre closed?
 It seems like it was successful.
 What a waste of an almost-new building (though not as wasteful as the huge Loews 20 North Versailles, which closed after only one year).